tomrenard/tomrenard/README.md

 ### Hi there 👋

-I’m currently working as a Senior Frontend Engineer at Doodle ⏲️
+I’m currently working as a Senior Frontend Engineer at Doodle.

 <!--
 **tomrenard/tomrenard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.